Release 0.96

 a FIPA-compliant agent platform, ignore any errors, e.g., complaining about

-duplicate definition of classes like AgentAction
+duplicate definition of classes like AgentAction,

 etc.

-If your original ontology did contain FIPA classes with different names (e.g., AID
+If your original ontology did contain FIPA classes with different names (e.g., AID for agent identifiers)

-change all references to these classes (if any) to now refer to the Beanynizer classes (e.g., agent-identifier
+change all references to these classes (if any) to now refer to the Beanynizer classes (e.g., agent-identifier).

 Afterwards remove the original FIPA classes.